Facebook executives defend having Fox News, 'atrocious' Infowars on platform

 Reporter: One of the most prominent organizations you’re working with is Fox News, and they’re sort of incorrigible about proliferating a lot of misinformation.
 Can you speak to your reasoning behind that?
 Why would you want to work with an organization like that when, as you said, you’re trying to limit the spread of false information?

-At this, Rick Van Even, head of global creative strategy at Facebook, jumped in: “Yeah, well, we have limited time, I’d like to keep it — Fidji doesn’t lead the news organization, Campbell Brown leads that…”
+At this, Rick Van Veen, head of global creative strategy at Facebook, jumped in: “Yeah, well, given that we have limited time.
+I’d like to keep it — Fidji and I don’t lead the news organization.
+Campbell Brown leads that…”

 Another reporter in the background: Answer the question!